VixMobile/Phonegap_skeleton_android/README.md

 If you have any problem figuring something out, shoot me an email at mitch@mitchs.co.

 If you end up publishing an app from my source, let me know!

+.

+When making an app with Phonegap, there are a few things to remember:
+ * Stay away from images.
+The more images, the slower the app.
+ * Use CSS3 Animations instead of Jquery.
+Jquery slows it down.
+That's why I'm using Transit.
+Css is hardware accelerated, jquery is not.
+ * Do not use links, and do not use onclick.
+Use the tap detection from Jquery Mobile that you can see in use in the index file.